cindyloppar/cindyloppar.github.io/_posts/2017-07-21-design-thinking.md

-Design Thinking
+ï»¿Design Thinking

 Design Thinking is a methodology used by designers to solve complex problems and find desirable solutions for clients.
 A design mindset is not problem- forced,it's solutionfocused and action oriented towards creating a preferred future.

-Design thinking can be described as a discipline that uses the designer’s sensibility and methods to match people’s needs with what is technologically feasible and what a viable business strategy can convert into customer value and market opportunity.
+Design thinking can be described as a discipline that uses the designerâ€™s sensibility and methods to match peopleâ€™s needs with what is technologically feasible and what a viable business strategy can convert into customer value and market opportunity.